|

 half of the 80s.
 They created a catchy, smooth and polished

-disco, and later R&B and pop funk sound, with a touch from
+disco, and later R&B and pop funk sound, with a touch

-shine a bit longer and perhaps do so for new music listeners
+them shine a bit longer and perhaps do so for new music listeners

 as well, they certainly deserve it!